Charles Davis (tight end): San Diego Chargers (first stint)

 Davis was signed by the San Diego Chargers on August 1, 2009.
 He was released on September 5.

 New York Sentinels

-Davis was drafted by the New York Sentinels on the UFL Premiere Season Draft in 2009.
+Davis was selected by the New York Sentinels on the UFL premiere season draft in 2009.
 In 2010, Davis played for the Hartford Colonials of the UFL after New York ceased operations.
 He was re-signed for the 2011 season by Hartford.
 He became a free agent on August 10, 2011 when the Colonials were contracted.

 San Diego Chargers (second stint)

 On August 17, 2011, Davis re-signed with the Chargers.